chibuh/Alogrithm_Templates/README.md

 ## Maths/Number Theory:

-Study GCD/LCM using Euclid's algorithm.
+GCD/LCM using Euclid's algorithm.
-Learn about binary exponentiation.
+Binary exponentiation.
-Compare Sieve of Eratosthenes with prime number generation in O(n✓n).
+Sieve of Eratosthenes in ``O(nloglogn)`` vs Prime Number generation in ``O(n✓n)``.

+## Recursion & Backtracking:

+## Dynamic Programming:

+You can follow the Adithya Verma Playlist for learning DP.
+Solve problems from the [Atcoders DP contest](https://atcoder.jp/contests/dp/tasks), atleast up to problem J, for practice.

 ## Graphs:
 #### Implementation: